Times-0/Timeline/README.md

 AS2 & AS3 CPPS Emulator, written in Python.
 Timeline is built heavily on Twisted and is even-driven, most of methods are Deferred too!

-## AS2 and AS3 Cross-Compatibility (From Timeline v6 (v6 is currently scheduled for future))
+## AS2 and AS3 Cross-Compatibility
-**The flexibility of Timeline, makes sure it's cross-compatible with both AS2 and AS3 clients.
-By default Timeline runs as an AS3 CPPS Server, all you need to do is edit `Start.py` to specify which specific Engines/Servers belongs to AS2/AS3.
-You can look at `AS2` branch for more examples on Start.py**
+**The flexibility of Timeline, makes sure it's cross-compatible with both AS2 and AS3 clients.**

+From the vesion 6 of Timeline, Timeline can run both AS2 and AS3 Servers at once.
+One solution for multiple problems.
+AS2 is integrated into the AS3 Piece of pie, with some tweaks and added extra flavors. *No loss of Performance, experience, and stability has been made during this compatibility upgrade.
+It indeed works more better than ever before*.
+Timeline v6 is ready for prodution too.

 *For convinience, here, we refer both Timeline AS2 and AS3 as Timeline.*
-**Note:** _This update (future) on Timeline v6 will introduce a new way of handling and emitting events and handlers._

 For detailed information, [visit here](https://aureus.pw/topic/1619-timeline-stable-as3-cpps-server/)